 The law considers sexual orientation an "aggravating circumstance" for crimes motivated by hate or bias.
 There were few cases of violence based on sexual orientation, gender identity, or sex characteristics.
-The Ministry of Social Affairs, Housing, and Youth received requests for psychological, social, and legal assistance from individuals based on their gender identity or expression.
+The Ministry of Social Affairs, Youth, and Equality received requests for psychological, social, and legal assistance from individuals based on their gender identity or expression.
 NGOs called for appropriate training on transsexuality, especially for professionals working with children, including medical professionals, teachers, and civil servants.
 Complaints on the grounds of sexual orientation and gender identity may be brought before the civil and administrative courts.
+Civil society saw a need for the government to improve its sensitivity to problems of the lesbian, gay, bisexual, transgender, queer, and intersex community.